tencent cloud

 Max Length Bytes

-Maximum total message byte size allowed in the queue.
-Once the total byte size of messages reaches this limit, based on the Overflow Behavior setting, old messages will be deleted, or new messages will be rejected.
+Maximum total bytes of messages allowed in the queue.
+When the total bytes of messages in the queue reaches this limit, old messages will be deleted, or new messages will be rejected according to the Overflow Behaviour settings.

 Number